 Gamma-aminobutyric acid (GABA) is a major calming brain chemical or neurotransmitter.
 Its primary role is to reduce neuronal excitability throughout the nervous system.*

-You will never find gluten in our products.
+You won't find gluten in our products.
 Gluten is a complex mixture of proteins – glutenins and gliadins – present in cereal grains, particularly varieties and derivatives of wheat (e.g., durum, spelt, semolina, rye, barley, triticale, etc.).
 It is the substance responsible for giving dough its elastic texture.
-Consumption of gluten elicits severe autoimmune reactions in people with celiac disease.
+Consumption of gluten elicits autoimmune reactions in people with celiac disease.

-You will never find GMOs in our products.
-Genetically Modified Organisms (GMOs) are living organisms whose genetic material has been artificially manipulated in a laboratory through genetic engineering.
-Such manipulations can include any combination of plant, animal, bacteria, and/or virus genes to produce organisms that do not occur in nature or that can be achieved through traditional cross breeding methods.
+You won't find GMOs in our products.
+Genetically modified organisms (GMOs) are living organisms whose genetic material has been artificially manipulated in a laboratory through genetic engineering.
+Such manipulations can include any combination of plant, animal, bacteria, and/or virus genes to produce organisms that do not occur in nature or that can be achieved through traditional crossbreeding methods.